bobbyrne01/save-text-to-file-chrome/doc/installation.md

 ~/Library/Application\ Support/Google/Chrome/NativeMessagingHosts/savetexttofile.json
 ```

-Restart Chrome, and check the browser extension's options.
+Restart browser, and check the browser extension's options.

 Save Text to File's options page should indicate the host application has been successfully configured.